 Who is responsible for covering losses in transit?

-As you’re considering whether to take out cargo insurance, you may be wondering who is responsible for cargo losses in transit?
+As you’re considering whether to take out insurance, you may be wondering who is responsible for cargo losses in transit?
 Is it on the carrier, the supplier, or your business to cover it?

 - Carrier: As previously mentioned, carriers will only cover lost or damaged goods up to a certain extent.
 Typically, ocean carriers are responsible for up to $500 (USD) per package and air carriers have a minimum liability of $20 (USD) per kilo.
 These liability limits are usually not nearly enough to cover the true value of your goods.